-“Really, Mom?”
+“What news, Mom?”

 “We just heard from Ezekiel Dawson.
 PowerDyne Energy has decided to settle instead of risking a jury trial.
 We’ve agreed to a $2.3 billion settlement for our forty clients.
 Our 33% will net us about $759 million before taxes.
-This will put the firm in the billion-dollar club!”
+Our settlement income will put the firm in the billion-dollar club!”

 “Wow, Mom.
 That’s fantastic news!
 Is it still under wraps?”

 “Yes, mum’s the word until Ezekiel comes home with the signed and court-approved documents.
-You know, Millie’s discovery of that engineer who admitted that the company leaked transformer chemicals into the local water table was the watershed moment in this litigation.
+Millie’s discovery of that engineer who admitted that the company leaked transformer chemicals into the local water table was the breaking point in this litigation.
 They had to cave after she obtained that testimony.
-I’m going to recommend to the board that we award her $1 million for her work.”
+I plan to recommend to the board that we award Millie $1 million for her work.”

 “Can I tell her tonight?”